 Where is KYC used?

-KYC is generally applied in financial companies, both offline and online, in order to avoid fraud or illegal transactions of any kind.
-Know-your-clients techniques may applied to any sector where users need to be verified, but the following ones are the main fields of action for KYC:
+KYC is generally applied in financial companies, both offline and online, to avoid fraud or illegal transactions of any kind.
+Know-your-clients techniques may apply to any sector where users need to be verified, but the following ones are the main ones:

 Banking and finance.
 This is probably the industry that uses KYC the most.
 It doesn't come as a surprise that this sector needs to apply elevated security and verification systems, especially in the moment of creating a bank account, executing investments or transferring certain amounts of money, among others.

 E-commerces.
-Any e-commerce can benefit from applying KYC in order to avoid credit card information, bank information, stolen ID's and much more.
-Certain luxury ecommerces are more inclined to use these techniques, as regular security systems can run short for them.
+Any eCommerce can benefit from applying KYC to avoid credit card information, bank information, stolen ID's and more.
+Certain luxury eCommerces are more inclined to use it, as regular security systems can run short for them.

 Online betting shops.
 Any online platform susceptible to important transfers of money is a good target for KYC procedures.
-Online betting shops or gambling sites can benefit from know-your-client approaches to avoid fraud or misuse of the benefits.
+Online betting shops or gambling sites can benefit from KYC approaches to avoid fraud or misuse of benefits.

 Know-your-client technique examples

 Depending on the nature of the company, the procedures involved can vary greatly.
 For instance, techniques may vary in fintech companies versus a physical bank, since the interaction between the client and the company are different in nature.

 Face verification.
 Some technologies can scan the user's facial structure and compare it to an official identity document to ensure its veracity.

 ID scanning.
 This technique scans a picture of any official document and checks the authenticity of the information and the photo.
 This can be applied to an ID, a drivers license, a credit card, a passport, and so on and so forth.